While contacting us or sponsoring a student, please mention the number of students you would like to support:

 “I was totally thrilled to hear that three of my students have graduated from college,” said Joan Halverson who, with her husband Ron, has supported 4 more university students, and 9 total, imagining the difference they will make!

-The Madison Kiwanis Club received the tragic news in June that a drug cartel gunned down two beloved priests in the Tarahumara town of Cerocahui where 3 of their 4 students live, attend church, and go to school.
-Imagine the inspiring report that these two high school students are still determined to be the first engineer and veterinarian in that village, planting new seeds of hope.
+The Madison Kiwanis Club received the tragic news in June of 2022 that a drug cartel gunned down two beloved priests in the Tarahumara town of Cerocahui where 3 of their 4 students live, attend church and go to school.
+Imagine the inspiring report that their two high school students are still determined to be the first engineer and veterinarians in that village, planting new seeds of hope.

 “All that’s necessary for evil to triumph in this world is for good people to do nothing,” said Edmund Burke.
 Through personal relationships with future leaders like this, our sponsors know they are part of something greater than themselves, planting brighter futures in disenfranchised communities, and investing in a better world!